75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 - Challenge each other to a riddle contest.
 See who can stump the other.
 There are some classics out there that your kids won’t know yet – take advantage of it!

 - Teach your kids to cook and try out a new recipe.
-Teach them to be self sufficient, adventurous and to try new things.
+Teach them to be self-sufficient, adventurous, and to try new things.
 Bonus points if they love cooking and take over making dinner for you!

 - Find the perfect side hustle as a family.
 You get time together and can earn some cash for that family vacation.
 Win-win!
 Check out these side hustles that aren’t MLMs to see which ones to try.
+Or, try these jobs just for kids.
+Then, teach them how to save towards their goals with a debit card and app, like the Greenlight card.

-- Do a photoshoot.
+- Do a photo shoot.
 Whether it’s of the family, the foliage, or something else entirely, It’s free and a great way for you or your kids to practice their photography skills.
 Plus, it’ll make it easier to pick a picture for your Christmas card this year.

 Fun places to go with kids